liuggio/liuggio.github.com/_posts/2013-11-16-web-api-rest-with-symfony2-the-best-way-the-post-method.md

 </tbody>
 </table>

-So just creating the action properly we will have automatically configured the routes, with the proper HTTP verbs.
+So just creating the action properly we will have automatically configured the routes, with the proper HTTP Methods.

 More info at [rest-action fosRestBundle](https://github.com/FriendsOfSymfony/FOSRestBundle/blob/master/Resources/doc/5-automatic-route-generation_single-restful-controller.md#rest-actions).